openvinotoolkit/open_model_zoo/demos/python_demos/bert_question_answering_embedding_demo/README.md

 # BERT Question Answering Embedding Python* Demo

 This README describes the Question Answering Embedding demo application that uses a Squad-tuned BERT model to calculate embedding vectors for context and question to find right context for question.
+The primary difference from the initial demo (../bert_question_answering_demo) is that this demo domonstrates how the inference can be accelerated via pre-computing the embeddings for the contexts.

 ## How It Works

 Upon the start-up the demo application reads command line parameters and loads network(s) to the InferenceEngine.
 It also fetches data from the user-provided urls to populate the list of "contexts" with the text.
-Prior to the actual inference to answer user questions, the embedding vectors are pre-calculated (via inference) for each context from the list.
+Prior to the actual inference to answer user's questions, the embedding vectors are pre-calculated (via inference) for each context from the list.
 This is done using the first ("emdbeddings-only") BERT model.

 After that, when user type the question and the "embeddings" network is used to calculate an embedding vector for the specified question.